What is mold?

 Three-plate molds use an additional striper plate to house the runner.
 It has a double-action ejector system, and the runner does not eject with the part.
 Since the runners are separated when the part is ejected, there is no need for any secondary operations.
 This reduces the overall production cycle and enables faster production.
 Three-plate molds are great for high-volume production, but the initial setup costs are high.

 The cost of making a three-plate mold is high.
-But it eliminates many extra steps, and for mass production, the higher tooling costs are negligible.
+But it eliminates many extra steps, and the higher tooling costs are negligible for mass production.
 In addition, compared to the two-plate mold, the three-plate mold has a good appearance surface.
-Therefore, if the part quality is an issue, then you should choose a three-plate mold.
+Therefore, if the part quality is an issue, you should choose a three-plate mold.

 Stacked injection mold uses a grid of cavities.
 This means that multiple cavities can be configured in a single machine.
 For example, if you have four single cavities stacked in an injection machine, each cycle will produce four identical parts rather than just one.
 This boosts machine efficiency.